Tyler Johnson (ice hockey): Tampa Bay Lightning (2013–2021)

-On July 10, 2017, Johnson signed a seven-year, $35 million contract extension with the Lightning, worth $5 million annually.
-On October 24, 2017, Johnson recorded his 93rd career goal in a Lightning uniform, which moved him past Ryan Malone for 10th most goals in franchise history.
+On July 10, 2017, Johnson signed a seven-year, $35 million contract extension with the Lightning worth $5 million annually.
+On October 24, 2017, Johnson recorded his 93rd career goal in a Lightning uniform, which moved him past Ryan Malone for tenth-most goals in franchise history.
 The goal came in a 5–1 Lightning win over the Carolina Hurricanes at PNC Arena.
-On December 29, 2017, Johnson recorded his 99th career NHL goal, which moved him past Chris Gratton for 9th most goals in Lightning history.
-On December 31, 2017, Johnson recorded his 100th career NHL goal in a 5–0 win over the Columbus Blue Jackets at Nationwide Arena.
+On December 29, 2017, Johnson recorded his 99th career NHL goal, which moved him past Chris Gratton for ninth-most goals in Lightning history.
+On December 31, 2017, Johnson recorded his 100th career NHL goal, which came in a 5–0 win over the Columbus Blue Jackets at Nationwide Arena.
 On March 22, 2018, Johnson recorded his 260th career NHL point.
-The point moved Johnson past Chris Gratton for 10th most points in Lightning history.
-On October 16, 2018, Johnson recorded his 4th career regular season hat trick to help the Lightning to a 4–2 win over the visiting Carolina Hurricanes.
+The point moved Johnson past Chris Gratton for tenth-most points in Lightning history.
+On October 16, 2018, Johnson recorded his fourth career regular season hat trick to help the Lightning to a 4–2 win over the visiting Carolina Hurricanes.
 Johnson's second goal of the night moved him past Brian Bradley for 8th most goals in franchise history with 112.
-On December 29, 2018, Johnson scored his 128th goal to move past Vaclav Prospal for 7th most goals in Lightning history.
+On December 29, 2018, Johnson scored his 128th goal to move past Václav Prospal for seventh-most goals in Lightning history.

-On December 28, 2019, Johnson skated in his 500th career NHL game.
-On January 29, 2020, Johnson recorded his 151st career NHL goal to move past Brad Richards for 5th all time in Lightning history.
+On December 28, 2019, Johnson skated in his 500th career NHL game against the Montreal Canadiens.
+On January 29, 2020, Johnson recorded his 151st career NHL goal to move past Brad Richards for fifth all-time in Lightning history.

-On September 28, 2020, Johnson became the first Spokane area native to win the Stanley Cup, as the Lightning defeated the Dallas Stars 4-2 in the Stanley Cup Finals.
+On September 28, 2020, Johnson became the first Spokane area native to win the Stanley Cup after the Lightning defeated the Dallas Stars in six games in the Stanley Cup Finals.

+Johnson and the Lightning would repeat as Stanley Cup Champions in 2021 after defeating the Montreal Canadiens in five games.

-Chicago Blackhawks
+Chicago Blackhawks (2021–2024)

 On July 27, 2021, Johnson was traded to the Chicago Blackhawks, along with a second-round pick in 2023, in exchange for the contract of Brent Seabrook.
 Johnson missed much of 2021–22 campaign after sustaining a neck injury that required surgery and later suffering a concussion.
-He appeared in only 26 games for the Blackhawks, tallying only three goals and four assists, while maintaining a 60.8 faceoff percentage.
+He appeared in only 26 games for the Blackhawks that season, tallying only three goals and four assists while maintaining a 60.8 faceoff percentage.

+Boston Bruins and retirement (2024–2025)

+On August 31, 2024, the Boston Bruins signed Johnson to a professional tryout agreement.
+Just over two months later, on November 4, Johnson signed a one-year, $775,000 contract with Boston.

+On December 19, 2024, the Bruins placed Johnson on unconditional waivers for the purpose of contract termination.
+He cleared waivers the following day and became an unrestricted free agent.
+Johnson recorded two assists in nine games during his tenure with the Bruins.

+After going unsigned throughout the remainder of the season and start of the 2025 offseason, Johnson announced his retirement from hockey on July 7, 2025.